Inflation Accounting Meaning

 - Net Monetary gain = Rs.26,250 -Rs20,625]

-- Fair View: Since the assets are shown after considering and adjusting for inflation, at their current values, the balance sheet goes on to represent a fair view of the financial position of the firm
+- Fair View: Since the assets are shown after considering and adjusting for inflation, at their current values, the balance sheet goes on to represent an unbiased view of the financial position of the firm

-- Accurate Depreciation: When the true value of the assets is represented, depreciation will now be calculated on the value of the assets to the business and not on all of its historical cost.
+- Accurate Depreciation: When the true value of the assets is represented, depreciation is calculated on the value of assets to the business and not on its historical cost.
 Hence this method would go on to facilitate an easy replacement for the business as the accurate and fair value will be represented, indexed with inflation

 - No Overstatements: Under this method, the profit and loss account would not be overstating the business income

-- Never-Ending Process: The changes in prices continue for infinity as long as there is inflation or deflation in an economy.
+- Never-Ending Process: The changes in prices continue for infinity as long as there is inflation or deflation in an economyDeflation In An EconomyDeflation is a decrease in the prices of goods and services caused by negative inflation (below 0%).
+It usually results in increased consumer purchasing power, owing to a simple supply and demand rule in which excess supply leads to lower prices..
 Hence the process is never-ending

 - Complicated: There is a possibility that too many calculations make the process all the more complicated.
 There may be a lot of adjustments which may be difficult for the common man to interpret